-HMG 327 Reading and Writing for HMong Students enrolled in the class will gain general understanding of the origin of the Hmong language and also be able to read and write basic Hmong.
+HMG 327 Reading and Writing for Hmong

+Students enrolled in the class will gain general understanding of the origin of the Hmong language and also be able to read and write basic Hmong.

-HMG 328 Hmong Readings With regular interactive group activities, students will enhance their Hmong through a series of reading and writing Hmong short stories, poems, proverbs as well as key activities surrounding family and social events.
+HMG 328 Reading and Writing for Hmong-Intermediate With regular interactive group activities, students will enhance their Hmong through a series of reading and writing Hmong short stories, poems, proverbs as well as key activities surrounding family and social events.

-HON 110 Perspectives, Approaches, and the Gospel Using primary texts and artifacts set in their historical/cultural contexts students examine the ways in which peoples of the west, east, and south have apprehended their world, humanity, and God over time.
+HON 110 Perspectives, Approaches, Gosp

+Using primary texts and artifacts set in their historical/cultural contexts students examine the ways in which peoples of the west, east, and south have apprehended their world, humanity, and God over time.
 Sciences, arts, and the religious texts of Christianity will serve to challenge students to develop a world view that integrates faith and learning.

-HON 120 Hearing Their Voices: Globalism, Justice and the Lives of the Marginalized 8 Students explore the needs of the world through the eyes of the poor and the marginalized.
+HON 120 Hearing Their Voices: Globalism

+Students explore the needs of the world through the eyes of the poor and the marginalized.
 Students assess global conditions of population, health, economic development, ecology, and political expression in view of human responsibility for creation and the Biblical concern for the poor.
 Students analyze theoretical and practical approaches to addressing global inequities and needs.

-HON 210 Being Human and Christian in an Interconnected World Students explore their values and beliefs in view of the needs of the less fortunate and the impact of human life on the planet.
+HON 210 Being Human & Christian in Wrl

+Students explore their values and beliefs in view of the needs of the less fortunate and the impact of human life on the planet.
 Particular attention is paid to the role of technology in contemporary life.
-Students explore Christian concepts of vocation and service.
+Students explore Christian concepts of vocation and service

-HON 220 Scholarship and Service for the Sake of Others Students develop and practice models of learning and service on behalf of others and the world.
+HON 220 Scholarship & Service

+Students develop and practice models of learning and service on behalf of others and the world.
 Students integrate their chosen discipline and their Christianity in their Honors Projects.

-HON 410 Building for Eternity 2 During their senior year, honors students reconvene to explore again the integration of faith and learning for the sake of others and the world.
+HON 410 Building for Eternity

+During their senior year, honors students reconvene to explore again the integration of faith and learning for the sake of others and the world.
 Through a final project in their chosen discipline, students set a course for on-going learning and service in the context of the Christian gospel.

-HRG 500 Human Resources Leadership and Ethics 4 This course examines the full scope of human resources activities.
+HRG 500 HR Leadership & Ethics

+This course examines the full scope of human resources activities.
 It covers a broad list of key Human Resources competencies including strategic management, teaming, problem solving, conflict management, and creativity.
 This course will also focus on understanding the value and connection between morality, ethics, and values as they relate to the role of Human Resources leadership in our capital system.

-HRG 510 Strategic Human Resources and Measurement 4 This course examines the role of the Human Resources leader in the development of vision, mission, values, and coherent strategic plans.
+HRG 510 Strategic HR and Measurement

+This course examines the role of the Human Resources leader in the development of vision, mission, values, and coherent strategic plans.
 Students will diagnose their strategic abilities and develop a plan for increasing their personal and team strategic capabilities.
 Students also will explore the importance of developing a global talent management and metric driven mindset.

-HRG 520 Recruitment, Selection, and Retention This course will explore the full spectrum of the talent acquisition process with a focus on making an effective business case for implementing talent acquisition strategies.
+HRG 520 Recruitment, Selection & Ret

+"This course will explore the full spectrum of the talent acquisition process with a focus on making an effective business case for implementing talent acquisition strategies.
 The course also will cover testing methods, applicant assessment, and employment engagement methods and the laws and regulations impacting staffing in organizations.

-HRG 530 Compensation and Benefits This course explores employee performance methods, pay and reward systems, employee benefits programs, and total compensation systems.
+HRG 530 Compensation and Benefits

+This course explores employee performance methods, pay and reward systems, employee benefits programs, and total compensation systems.
 The focal point of the course is on designing pay structures that support organization values and strategic objectives.
 Topics include the strategic role total compensation plays in organizations, the dynamics of alternative pay systems, sales compensation, executive compensation systems, and employee benefits.